 4-H is open to everyone.
 In an effort to reach all youth interested in our educational programming and opportunities outside of the school system, county-wide groups are open to the public.
 The following are the types of 4-H meetings we have available to all in Davidson County:

-We are excited to announce new Davidson County 4-H Clubs for the 2021-22 school year!
 Come “Make the Best Better” with us as we learn by doing.

 While the content and projects are continually changing, Davidson County 4-H clubs all have several aspects in common.
 All clubs engage in service learning in order to build the youths’ capacities for compassion and leadership.
 Community service can be in the form of a year-long project, or several smaller ones throughout the year.
-All clubs will elect officers, and compete in the Poster Art, Public Speaking, and Interactive Exhibit projects.
+All clubs will elect officers, and compete in the Poster Art, Public Speaking, and Demonstration/Interactive Exhibit projects.
 Opportunities for other competitions, as well as local judging teams, project groups, and camps, will be shared with youth throughout the year.

 The Tennessee 4-H program helps youth develop life skills through project work.
 In Davidson County, 4-H offers its members a choice of several program areas to focus on.
 Working with your parents and 4-H leaders, 4-H’ers are encouraged to choose a project and build their knowledge of the subject material.
 They also complete activities related to the project area, keep records of their activities, give written and oral demonstrations about their projects, and participate in judging and other contests involving their project.
 4-H’ers work with parents, volunteers and other 4-H’ers who share similar projects.
 Scholarships, prizes, awards, and special recognition are also the rewards for project work.
 Below is information about current monthly Project Group meetings in Davidson County:

 Meets on the 1st Saturday of the month (October – April).
 Alternates between Creative Arts and STEM focus.

 4-H Horse Club